Learn something new every day

 Although there have been claims of crop circles for centuries, the phenomenon became more widely known in England during the late 1970s.
 Landowners growing cereal crops such as wheat and corn began to notice some unusual formations in their fields.
 Stalks of grain appeared to be trampled in a circular pattern, but not always damaged or destroyed.
 It was as if the grain stalks were bent by a powerful force, but there was little evidence of a human intruder or mechanical device.
 Because of their simple shapes, these formations became known as crop circles.

-The theories behind crop circles range from alien technology to psychic energy to subterranean electromagnetism.
+The theories behind the circles range from alien technology to psychic energy to subterranean electromagnetism.
 Some believe that UFOs use an unknown power source to bend the stalks into elaborate patterns without destroying their DNA structure.
-Others suggest that a form of psychic energy could form crop circles, much like a tornado carves a visible path of destruction.
+Others suggest that a form of psychic energy could form the circles, much like a tornado carves a visible path of destruction.
 Some have even suggested that the fields are situated above subterranean energy sources that cause the crops to bend but not break.
-One hint to the crop circle phenomenon emerged when two British men confessed to using wooden planks and a string to trample down simple crop circles.
-They did not claim responsibility for all of the crop circle formations, but their crude methods proved that crops could be bent through purely mechanical means without damage.
+One hint to the phenomenon emerged when two British men confessed to using wooden planks and a string to trample down simple crop circles.
+They did not claim responsibility for all the circle formations, but their crude methods proved that crops could be bent through purely mechanical means without damage.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!